Last updated on August 23rd, 2022

 This English Muffin Bread recipe gives the perfect toasting bread with the famous air pockets for your melted butter! it makes 4 loaves so plenty to freeze or give to neighbors!

-Back in my bakery-owning days, this English Muffin Bread was far and away the best selling item we made.
+Back in my bakery-owning days, this English Muffin Bread was far and away from the best-selling item we made.
 I only made it twice a week, but when we posted that it was fresh and on the shelves, we always saw an immediate rush of people and it would sell out quickly!

 And once those days were behind me, I fielded emails for the next few years with old customers asking for the recipe.
 I don’t blame them one bit because it is that good!
 I’ve even given it away as gifts wrapped in a pretty tea towel.